xen2/SharpLang/README.md

 Here for now, until later moved to a more specific documentation.

 * UTF8 string (UTF16 was choosed mainly because of Windows API, but UTF8 is more space efficient, API compatible with char* and avoid many conversions)
-* String and arrays are internally structures that contains length/pointer (instead of concatening length with data) for easier interop with other languages, and sub-arrays/sub-strings operations